afarooqui98/gem5_GUI/docs/user_guide.md

 ### 2.2 Description

-[[Bobby] I think we could afford to be more high-level here and save the details fo the exact layout for later in the document (the following "Approach" section and the "GUI overview" seems most appropriate for this).
-Very rough starting point: "We developed a user interface whichs allows users to search through a library of simobject, configure them, and place them in an architectural heirarchy to then be instantiate and simulated..."]
+We developed a user interface whichs allows users to search through a library of simobject, configure them, and place them in an architectural heirarchy to then be instantiate and simulated.
+Users can then save these heirarchies in UI files that they can load later and edit further.

-We developed a user interface that allows users to search for simobjects in a left hand catalog, place them in the canvas, and move them around to create an architectural hierarchy that can then be instantiated and simulated.
-Selecting an object allows a user to modify parameters in the attribute table on the bottom left.
-Placing objects inside other objects establishes a parent-child relationship.
-Drawing wires using the wire tool allows for port connections between objects.

-### 2.3 Approach [[Bobby] Can we rename this?
-This seems more like "Design" than approach]
+### 2.3 Design

 [[Bobby] Reading back over this (2nd pass), I still don't really know what this section is about.
 What's its purpose?
 What key points are we trying to communicate here?
 It seems redundant given the sections that follow it]

 [[Bobby] I'd rephrase this below.
 The diagram is helpful in describing your approach.
 I wouldn't cast it aside by mentioning it was a first-draft or some kind of diagram you found useful early on.
 You also slip into past tense here a lot ("Our GUI had a distinct front-end and back-end"), does it not so much anymore?
 If so, explain, or make it present tense --- likewise for elsewhere in the document if applicable]

-The image below was our initial diagramming of the basic structure of the GUI, as well as a very high level overview of interaction with our &quot;back-end&quot;, which in this case was the gem5 repository.
-Our GUI had a distinct front-end and back-end, which were linked by a State class and the SymObject class.
+The image below represents the basic structure of the GUI, as well as a very high level overview of interaction with our &quot;back-end&quot;, which in this case was the gem5 repository.
+Our GUI has a distinct front-end and back-end, which are linked by a State class and the SymObject class.

-Front-end: The primary UI interaction and design comprise the front end.
-Dragging and dropping objects, selecting them, and highlighting multiple objects are all part of the front-end.
-The classes that encapsulate this behavior are LineDrawers, which allow the user to draw ports between objects; GraphicScene, which allows the interaction between the SymObject instance; and multiple different View classes that represent each portion of the user interface.
-The State class is used to maintain real-time information about the context of the GUI that is accessible across files.
-As most of the objects built were subclassed from PySide, most of these objects were either QWidgets or QMainWindows.

-Back-end: The front and back-end are tightly coupled.
-Any of the objects selected and dragged to the canvas are mapped to [[Bobby] You've mentioned SimObjects at least once before this point.
-Could we have a definition further up when it's first declared also?] &quot;SimObjects.&quot; These &quot;SimObjects&quot; define the schema and function of a particular computer architectural entity, like a CPU, for example.
-We refer to this list of objects as the &quot;catalog&quot; which dynamically loads all of the SimObjects at program initialization.
-Users are then able to select the component they want from the catelog via a categorized and searchable menu.
-Each selected object os its own instance of a specific SimObject.
-Each of these objects contain varying parameters including some that have default values and others that need to be specified by the user.
-The description of the objects and their parameters are also loaded from gem5 and can be viewed via tooltips.
-Furthermore, users can use the gem5 guo to save their work and subsequently export to a file format suited for running in the gem5 simulation environment. [[Bobby] Can you state what those file formats are?].
 ![](https://lh3.googleusercontent.com/wjVauYFnztL0aIxrHWjf-dgybE87O4_nTb2dcB3mOpZezpZfnenHZ8csDD0EOwaGaCWd_c1Ysb6HSWvdz-mbfKwMAkVXUMrjLwsyyg4A2aR-Pl3OSn_T2r-zHbBRMiNR1s6pEdnF)

 ### 2.4 Technical Specifications